fab-algo/RSQLite.toolkit/README.md

-RSQLite.toolkit is lightweight wrapper around the RSQLite package for streamlined loading of data from tabular files (i.e. text delimited files like CSV and TSV, Microsoft Excel, and Arrow IPC files) in a SQLite databases.
+RSQLite.toolkit is lightweight wrapper around the RSQLite package for streamlined loading of data from tabular files (i.e. text delimited files like CSV and TSV, Microsoft Excel, and Arrow IPC files) in SQLite databases.

 It includes also helper functions for inspecting the structure of the input files, and some functions to simplify activities on the SQLite tables.

 ## Installation